scriptnull/docsv2/sources/pipelines/jobs/runSh.md

 * `name` should be set to something that describes what the job does and is easy to remember.
 This will be the display name of the job in your pipeline visualization.
 * `type` indicates type of job.
 In this case it is always `runSh`
 * `on_start` can be used to send a notification indicating the job has started running.
 * `steps` section is where the steps of your custom job should be entered.
 You can have any number of `IN` and `OUT` resources depending on what your job needs.
-You can also have one or more `TASK` sections where you can enter one or more of your custom scripts.
+You can also have one `TASK` section where you can enter one or more of your custom scripts.
 Keep in mind that everything under the `steps` section executes sequentially.
-Also, environment variables do not persist across `TASK` sections.
-Read our [advanced runSh documentation](#advancedRunSh) below to find out how to persist environment variables across `TASK` sections.
 * `on_success` can be used to run scripts that only execute if the `TASK` section executes successfully.
 You can also use this to send a notification as shown in the example above.
 The `NOTIFY` tag is set to a [Slack notification resource](../resources/notification/).
 * `on_failure` can be used to run scripts that only execute if the `TASK` section fails.
 You can also use this to send a notification as shown in the example above.
 The `NOTIFY` tag is set to a [Slack notification resource](../resources/notification/).